"We prepare students to engage in the world that is and to help bring about a world that ought to be."

 Established in Gordon's memory by his family, friends, teachers and colleagues, this fund provides financial aid for a student of color enrolled at Friends Seminary in Grades 7-12.

-Helena Rubenstein Endowed Scholarship Fund
+Helena Rubinstein Endowed Scholarship Fund

 This endowed fund provides financial assistance for female students of color.